Banner Health

 • Unhealthy diet

 • Quit tobacco.
-This is one of the most effective ways to protect your brain and heart.
-If you need support, Banner Health offers personalized tobacco cessation plans to help you quit for good.
+Quitting smoking is one of the most effective ways to protect your heart and brain.
+Banner Health offers personalized tobacco cessation support to help you stop for good.

 • Manage chronic conditions.
-Work with your doctor to control blood pressure, cholesterol and blood sugar.
+Work with your doctor to monitor blood pressure, cholesterol and blood sugar.
+Managing these numbers helps preserve brain function as you age.

 • Total cholesterol